jbarroso/clean-code/README.md

 ## Vertical Openness Between Concepts
 * line => expression or clause.
 * group of lines => complete thought.
-* thoughts are separated with black lines.
+* thoughts are separated with blank lines.

 ## Vertical Density
 Useless comments in class's properties make the class more difficult to read it.
 Example